 If you are planning a trip to Italy, here are some other articles that may help.
 If you need help planning your trip, I’m happy to introduce you to an Italy expert travel advisor.

-- Rome: 5-day itinerary, guide to Rome hotels with pools, where to eat with kids, fun ways to explore Rome with kids
+- Rome: 5-day itinerary, guide to Rome hotels with pools, where to eat with kids, off-the-beaten-path sights in Rome

 - Florence: 3-day itinerary